F-Stack/f-stack/dpdk/doc/guides/tools/flow-perf.rst

 	Add port redirection action to all flows actions.
 	Port redirection destination is defined in user_parameters.h under PORT_ID_DST, default value = 1.

+       It can also has optional parameter like --port-id=N[,M] to specify the destination port, the number of values should be the same with number of set bits in portmask.

 *	``--rss``
 	Add RSS action to all flows actions,